 So which version are we going to go for with our Song of The Week?
 I wish it could have been Ensemble’s but that one’s gone.
 It could easily have been Radke’s, or either of Barbra’s.
 But we’ll go with the best-known version of a too-little-known song, that of Ella Fitzgerald’s from the album “Clap Hands, Here Comes Charlie!”
 (1961).
 We’ve been carrying on far to long to give fair space to the impeccable, inimitable Ms Fitzgerald.
 Let’s just say that she more than anyone has the technical skill to deliver the song effortlessly, focusing purely and sweetly-sadly on the oh-so-melancholy music itself.

 I don’t know what musical path led Mr Lang to ‘Spring Can Really Hang You Up the Most’.
 I don’t know what his tastes were.
 But my guess is that this is what he really loved, and that we performed ‘The Second Time Around’ and ‘Jingle Bells’ a lot more for obvious reasons.
 I remember his arrangement of ‘SCRHYUTM’, albeit sketchily, because it was (and still is) a very difficult song.
 I would give an awful lot to hear his version today.

-Choral jazz is a sub-sub-sub-genre I’ve gotten very interested in in recent years, especially as it’s being taken to new levels in Scandinavia today.
-I won’t call myself an expert, but I probably have exposed myself to more of it than most of my neighbors.
+Choral jazz is a sub-sub-sub-genre I worked in passionately for years, , especially as it’s being taken to new levels in Scandinavia todayinspired by Mr Lang, a very short midget on the shoulders of a giant.
+I sure wish I could show him the work I was fortunate enough to do in the field.
 And I believe very firmly that Mr Lang’s arrangement was half a century ahead of its time.
 Probably more, because the field still hasn’t gotten there.
 I thought it was intriguing when I encountered it at 17.
 Today, in retro-retrospect, it looks all that much more brilliant.

 If you liked this post, you might also like: